 Centifolia.
 Sprawling, prickly bush that is not very attractive in itself but is worth growing it for the delicate beauty of its flowers – tissue paper petals of delicate pink and white stripes with delicious scent.
-It is a once flowerer in early summer. available soon
+It is a once flowerer in early summer. available now

 Damask.
-This rose makes quite a big bush and flowers in mid/late November for quite an extended period.The flowers are very tight packed rosettes with a button eye in a strong slightly salmon pink. small plants available
+This rose makes quite a big bush and flowers in mid/late November for quite an extended period.The flowers are very tight packed rosettes with a button eye in a strong slightly salmon pink. sold out

 Moss.
 The bush is medium sized, a bit on the straggly side, flowers strong pink with good “mossing” and scent.
 Not available this season.